Reserved Instance Planner Report

 annual VM cost * 100% * 4

-- If four instances were running for half of the reporting period, the on-demand cost is:
+- If four instances were running for half of the reporting period, the On-Demand Annual Cost is:

 annual VM cost * 50% * 4

-- If two instances were running for half of the reporting period, and two VMs running for the entire reporting period, the on-demand cost is:
+- If two instances were running for half of the reporting period, and two VMs running for the entire reporting period, the On-Demand Annual Cost is:

 (annual VM cost * 50% * 2) + (annual VM cost * 100% * 2)

-The Reserved Instance Annual Costs are based on a one-year term with the selected Purchase Model (All Upfront, Partial Upfront or No Upfront).
+The Reserved Instance Annual Costs are based on a one or three year term with the selected Purchase Model (AWS Only - All Upfront, Partial Upfront or No Upfront).